dhanyavasan/Human-Cognitive-Score-Prediction-/README.md

 ## Data Preprocessing

-1. Removed: User_ID and AI_Prediction_Score (irrelevant for cognitive score prediction).
+1. **Feature Selection:**
+Removed: Dropped irrelevant features, namely User_ID and AI_Prediction_Score, as they do not contribute to predicting cognitive scores.

+2. **Normalization:**
-2. Normalized - Applied to numerical features (Age, Caffeine_Intake, Reaction_Time, Memory_Test_Score) as these features showed uniform distribution.
+Applied to Numerical Features: Features like Age, Caffeine_Intake, Reaction_Time, Memory_Test_Score, Sleep_Duration, and Daily_Screen_Time were normalized since these features exhibited a uniform distribution.
+This ensures that all numerical data is on a comparable scale.

+3. **Data Splitting:**
+Train-Test Split: The dataset was divided into training (80%) and test (20%) sets to train the model and evaluate its performance on unseen data.

+4. **Encoding:**
-3. Ordinal Encoding - Applied to Stress_Level and Exercise_Frequency as they have an inherent order.
+      - **Ordinal Encoding:** Applied to Stress_Level and Exercise_Frequency, as these features have a natural order (e.g., low, medium, high).
-4. Nominal Encoding - Applied to Gender and Diet_Type (non-ordinal categories).
-5. Joint Encoding - Applied to Sleep_Duration and Daily_Screen_Time (related features in hours).
+      - **Nominal Encoding:** Applied to Gender and Diet_Type, which are non-ordinal categorical variables.
+One-hot encoding was used to represent these features, creating binary columns for each category.

+## Modeling
+To predict cognitive scores, both linear and non-linear regression models were implemented and compared.
+Each model underwent appropriate hyperparameter tuning to optimize its performance.

+- **Linear Regression:** A simple linear model used as a baseline to predict the cognitive score and capture relationships between features and the target.

+- **Lasso Regression:** A regularized linear model that helps reduce overfitting by applying L1 regularization, improving model generalization.

+- **Random Forest Regressor (Bagging):** A non-linear ensemble model that uses bagging, training multiple decision trees on bootstrapped samples to capture complex relationships.

+- **XGBoost Regressor (Boosting):** A non-linear ensemble model that uses boosting to sequentially correct errors from previous trees, effectively capturing intricate, non-linear patterns in the data.

-## Model Building & Prediction
+## Model Evaluation

-A basic Linear Regression model was created to predict cognitive scores based on the cleaned data.
-While the initial model provides decent results, more advanced algorithms can be explored and be compared with each other to find the best model to suit the usecase.

 ## Conclusion
-The model shows potential in identifying how various factors influence cognitive performance.
-By comparing more advanced models and fine-tuning the current approach, this work can be enhanced and applied in real-world scenarios, such as mental wellness tracking and personalized lifestyle recommendations.
+The predictive model identified reaction time and memory performance as the most significant factors influencing cognitive scores.
+This highlights the importance of engaging in activities that strengthen mental function, such as cognitive training and memory-enhancing exercises.
+Furthermore, adopting healthier lifestyle habits—including regular physical activity, effective stress management, adequate sleep, limited screen time, and moderate caffeine consumption—can contribute positively to overall cognitive well-being.

+## Next Steps & Recommendations
+- Expand the dataset with more diverse samples to improve model generalization.
+- Incorporate additional features like genetic features, cognitive history for deeper insights.
+- Explore advanced modeling techniques and hyperparameter tuning to enhance prediction accuracy.
+- Validate the model periodically with real-world data to ensure practical relevance and reliability.